Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/gpu_rendering.rst

 CUDA
 ----

-NVIDIA :abbr:`CUDA (Compute Unified Device Architecture)` is supported for GPU rendering with *NVIDIA* graphics cards.
+Nvidia :abbr:`CUDA (Compute Unified Device Architecture)` is supported for GPU rendering with *Nvidia* graphics cards.
 We support graphics cards starting from GTX 4xx (computing capability 2.0).

-Cycles requires recent NVIDIA drivers to be installed, on all operating systems.
+Cycles requires recent Nvidia drivers to be installed, on all operating systems.

 `List of CUDA cards with shader model <https://developer.nvidia.com/cuda-gpus>`__.